 In the discussion that follows, you might consider how it relates to concrete examples such as screwdrivers, guns, washing machines, cars, smartphones, or AI.
 They vary greatly in their capability, impact, scope of application, and interaction with our humanity.

 Science is not technology.
 Science and engineering are different academic disciplines.
 Science and technology are distinct, albeit interrelated, entities.
-Science is concerned with gaining an understanding of how the material world works.
+Science is concerned with describing the material world and understanding of how it works.
+Technology is concerned with controlling it.
 Technologies are tools, machines, and devices that may make human life easier or better.
 Note that deciding what is "better" is a subjective judgement and involves human values.
+Furthermore, one technology may make life better for some people and worse for others.
+Because science and technology are not the same, important distinctions need to be made and are discussed below.

 Scientific knowledge is neither necessary nor sufficient for the development of technology.
 Steam engines were developed before the science of thermodynamics, which describes how they work.
-Nicolas Tesla was a brilliant inventor.
-But many of his beliefs about the science of electromagnetism were wrong.
-Large Language Models (LLMs) work extremely well, but we have a poor understanding of why.
+Nikola Tesla was a brilliant inventor.
+But many of his beliefs about physics, and particularly the science of electromagnetism were wrong.
+Large Language Models (LLMs) work extremely well, but we have a poor understanding of why they work so well.
 On the flip side, scientists and engineers file endless patents for possible new technologies that never come to fruition.
-We understand the science behind how a quantum computer will work, but building a useful one remains elusive.
+The problem is not that the science is wrong, but it is not possible to build viable, let alone commercially viable, devices.
+For example, we understand the science behind how a quantum computer will work, but building a useful one remains elusive.

 Scientific understanding sometimes leads to improvements in existing technology and the development of new technologies.
 However, there is no guaranteed connection.
-Sometimes tinkering is enough.
+Sometimes tinkering or intuition is enough to make progress.
 Scientists commonly use the prospect of new technologies (and the associated potential economic benefits) in their arguments for the public funding of their research.
-Consequently, they and the government agencies that fund them may be reluctant to acknowledge that the science-technology link is not as strong as sometimes claimed.
+Consequently, scientists, their institutions, and the government agencies that fund them may be reluctant to acknowledge that the science-technology link is not as strong as sometimes claimed.

-For any technology, you may encounter people advocating one of these moral perspectives.
+For any technology, people may advocate one of three moral perspectives.

 Neutral.
 A technology itself does not do anything.
+It is just a thing.
+It has no agency.
 It has no morality.
-Only people have morality.
+Only people have agency and morality.
 They can choose to use the technology for good or evil.
+This tends to correlate with technological instrumentalism.

-To illustrate the moral ambiguity associated with scientific research, consider the Harvard organic chemist, Louis Fieser.
-He discovered both antimalarial drugs that have saved countless lives and napalm, used in chemical warfare.
+To illustrate the moral ambiguity associated with how scientific research can lead to technology, consider the Harvard organic chemist, Louis Fieser.
+He discovered both antimalarial drugs and napalm.
+The former has saved countless lives, while the latter has been used in chemical warfare.

 Our view of humanity shapes our view of technology